manybabies/validator/README.md

 For most users, creating a new validator should require little or no R programming.

-For ManyBabies project leads, the recommended workflow is:
+For any given network's project lead, the recommended workflow is:

     1. Create a specification using Specification Creation ↓